rmbolger/Posh-ACME/docs/Plugins/INWX.md

 ## Setup

-There is no special setup needed, as INWX uses a username and password for API authentication.
-However, it makes sense to set up a [dedicated API user](https://www.inwx.de/en/account) in your account with the "DNS Management" role for automation purposes.
-This way, nothing besides your DNS settings is at risk if your API credentials are compromised—your domain ownership and other user accounts will remain secure.
+There is no special setup required, as INWX uses a username and password for API authentication.
+However, it is recommended to [set up](https://www.inwx.de/en/account) a dedicated API sub-user for automation purposes, with only the "DNS Management" role assigned.
+This way, if your API credentials are compromised, only your DNS settings are at risk—your domain ownership and other user accounts will remain secure.

 ## Using the Plugin